awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 [AWS WAF](#awswaf): An attribute that specifies the strings that AWS WAF searches for in a web request, such as a value in a header or a query string\.
 Based on the specified strings, you can configure AWS WAF to allow or block web requests to AWS [resource](#resource)s such as [CloudFront](#AmazonCF) distributions\.

 **strongly consistent read**<a name="strongly-consistent-read"></a>
-A read process that returns a response with the most up\-to\-date data, reflecting the updates from all prior write operations that were successful—regardless of the region\.
+A read process that returns a response with the most up\-to\-date data, reflecting the updates from all prior write operations that were successful—regardless of the Region\.
 See also .
 See also .
 See also .